 100 Tuff Tray Play Ideas!
 The popular Tuff Tray is such a versatile resource to have for children at home or in your setting.
-With or without a stand it can be used for many small world set ups and containing messy play, adventures and crafts.
-We show 40 of our best tuff tray play ideas.
-Some great invitations to play help children to play and learn at the same time.
+With or without a stand it can be used for many small world set ups, messy play, investigation, explorations, adventures and crafts.
+Tray Play filled with provocations and invitations to play help children to play and learn at the same time.

 Turn your old cardboard boxes, egg boxes and toilet roll tubes into creative treasures that provide hours of fun and play.
 Upcycled and recycled crafts are cheap and often simple to make with a little imagination.
 Here are our 13 recycled craft ideas for children to make and play with.